 Finding the best deal often depends on where you live.
 You essentially have two choices: big-box farm stores or local independent feed mills.

-Tractor Supply Chicken Feed Prices
+Tractor Supply Chicken Feed Prices (2026)

 Tractor Supply Co. is one of the most common places to buy feed in the USA.
 They carry major brands like DuMor, Purina, and Producer’s Pride.
-Premium brands like Nutrena NatureWise offer excellent nutrition—see our full Nutrena NatureWise review for a complete breakdown.
+Premium brands like Nutrena NatureWise offer excellent nutrition.
+See our full Nutrena NatureWise review for a complete breakdown.

-- Pros: They often have sales (“Chick Days”) and loyalty programs.
+Pros: They often have sales (“Chick Days”) and loyalty programs.

-Rural King and Regional Farm Store Pricing
+Regional Farm Store Pricing

 If you live in the Midwest or South, stores like Rural King, Atwoods, or Bomgaars might be nearby.
 These stores often compete aggressively on price.